Valorant-rocks/Parewa-Try/README.md

 - **School-wide Message Archiving**
   Never lose track of old notices — all communications are stored and searchable.

- -**School Calendar**
+ - **School Calendar** <br>
    View all the events scheduled today as per the school calednar specifies.

 ## Usage Tutorials
 If you have any concerns exploring the full-scale usage of Parewa, please kindly refer to our [YouTube page](https://www.youtube.com/your-channel-url) here.